-Starting this summer, we are rolling out new fan shrouds for our standard type 34R, 42R and 48R AC induction gearmotors and motors (48Rs, likely early 2022).
+Starting this fall, we are rolling out new fan shrouds for our standard type 34R, 42R and 48R AC induction gearmotors and motors (48Rs, likely early 2022).
 The new, metal fan shrouds are several times stronger than the old metal designs and will provide superior protection to the fan end of the AC gearmotors and motors.
-With this fan design upgrade, we are also changing the vent hole pattern from slotted to round vent holes.
+With this fan shroud design upgrade, we are also changing the vent hole pattern from slotted to round vent holes.
 Motor performance is not affected by this design update.

 There are two common motor construction types of small, fractional horsepower (FHP), industrial gearmotors and motors that are available from Bodine: